NullPointer-coder/NullPointer-coder/README.md

 ## Bonus Link

-Here are some links about my CS professors and the Truman CS Undergraduate department.
+Here are some links about my CS professors and the Truman CS department.

 Dr. Beck: <https://www.linkedin.com/in/jon-beck-2147103/>